Juenjie/RBG-Maxwell/README.md

 For further help, please contact us at zjacob@mail.ustc.edu.cn Jun-Jie Zhang, chennn1994@alumni.sjtu.edu.cn Jian-Nan Chen and sunmingyan0301@163.com Ming-Yan Sun

-This package is free you can redistribute it and/or modify it under the terms of the Apache License Version 2.0, January 2004.
+This package is distributed under the Apache License Version 2.0.
+See LICENSE.txt for details.
 [Licenses][http://www.apache.org/licenses/]

 To cite our work, please use the following three items: